Reaching Out with the Love of Christ to All People through Lent Offerings

 Western Wake Crisis Ministry

+CLI is a prison ministry making disciples behind bars.
 Gently used Bibles and Christian books, CDs, and DVDs make a big difference in the lives of prison inmates.
-To donate, place in the blue CLI container by the mailboxes.
+To donate, place in the blue CLI container by the church mailboxes.
 Help fill the blue container!